kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 Notice if you set arbitrary limits on yourself, believing that you cannot achieve something without valid reasons.
 These self-imposed limitations can stem from limiting beliefs.

-*Example:* Amina dreams of studying abroad for a semester.
-However, she convinces herself that it's not possible because she believes, "I don't have enough money or academic skills to study abroad.
+*Example:* Amina dreams of getting an internship at Microsoft.
+However, she convinces herself that it's not possible because she believes, "I don't have the connections or academic skills to land the internship.
 It's better not to even try."

 **Repeating patterns**